salmanassri/algorithmic-art/README.md

-# Diffusion-Limited Aggregation (DLA)
+# Queit Bloom

-Interactive visualization of the Diffusion-Limited Aggregation algorithm using p5.js.
+Interactive visualization based on the Diffusion-Limited Aggregation algorithm using p5.js.
 Particles drift with Perlin noise and stick to a seed to form organic, branching structures.

 ## How to Run